waynodiablo/Oystercard/rails/walkthrough_segments/3_routing.md

 ### Wait, Resources?

+> What is a RESTful resource?
+Why are `restaurants` a RESTful resource?
+What routes will be generated to interact with it?

 If the mention of `resources` is confusing, fear not!
-That just means it's time to dive into the world of R.E.S.T. and start with these links:
+That just means it's time to dive into the world of REST and start with these links:

 [Leo's Pill on REST](https://github.com/makersacademy/course/blob/master/pills/rest.md)